-Lady Fern will grow to be about 3 feet tall at maturity, with a spread of 24 inches.
+Japanese Painted Fern will grow to be about 18 inches tall at maturity, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 15 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in partial shade to shade.
-It prefers to grow in moist to wet soil, and will even tolerate some standing water.
+It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It is particular about its soil conditions, with a strong preference for rich, acidic soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
-This is a selected variety of a species not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
-It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.
+This species is not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
+It can be propagated by division.

-Wolf Hill Ipswich 60 Turnpike Rd (Route 1) Ipswich, MA 01938 978-356-6342
+Wolf Hill Ipswich 60 Turnpike Rd (Route 1) Ipswich, MA 01938 978-356-6342 Wolf Hill Gloucester 104 Eastern Ave Gloucester, MA 01930 978-281-4480